chevereto/v4-docs/guides/docker/README.md

-# 🐋 Docker
+# Chevereto Factory

+Roll your own multi-website Chevereto infrastructure with Chevereto Factory, a Docker-based system that allows you to deploy and maintain multiple Chevereto websites on demand.

 ::: tip
 This is the **best way** to deploy Chevereto.
-You can use [PURE DOCKER](#pure-docker) or our all-included project tooling.
+Docker refers to container technology and is the way in which we ship the server infra needed to run Chevereto.
 :::

-Docker refers to container technology and is the way in which we ship the server infra needed to run Chevereto.
-By using Docker you don't need to worry about the system libraries and it is the recommended way to deploy Chevereto.
+By the end of this tutorial, you'll have your own Chevereto Factory up and running, capable of deploying and maintaining multiple Chevereto websites on demand, all with automatic sub-domain creation and renewable HTTPS certificates.

 ## Advantages

 There are several advantages of our Docker system:

-* 🤹 Run multiple websites in the same machine
+* Run multiple websites with ease
-* 📱 Portability
+* Portability
-* 🚀 Easy to update
+* Easy to update
-* 👮‍♂️ More secure
-* 🔐 Automatic HTTPS setup
+* Automatic HTTPS setup
-* 🌎 CloudFlare integration
+* CloudFlare integration

 ## Repository